inovex/rayserve-demo/README.md

 This project demonstrates a containerized machine learning deployment using Ray Serve, featuring a Scikit-learn Iris classifier, custom Prometheus metrics, and a pre-configured Grafana dashboard.

+The main branch uses a simpler docker compose setup. **See the `kind` branch for a kind-based kubernetes demo that is closer to a production setup.**

 ## Project Structure

 - `models/`: Serialized model artifacts (`.pkl`).